An often-overlooked element of a smartphone is the Accessibility menu.

 Alternatively, if you want to start reading from where you left off swipe two fingers down.

 To swipe through home menus or up-and-down on a page, apply three fingers to the screen and swipe in the direction you would like to go.

 Accessing the App Switcher can be achieved by placing one finger at the bottom of the screen and bringing it up.
 When your finger makes contact you should hear a small beep letting you know the process has started.

 After placing the finger on the screen listen for the starting beep, then move upwards.
 You’ll be met with another beep or physical sensation but ignore that and keep going.
 Stop when you hear a short beep or feel the pop.

-Once in the apps changer you can swipe through with three fingers, remove a tab by swiping up with three fingers, and exit to the home screen by placing your finger at the bottom and moving it up until you hear the beep or feel the pop.
+Once in the App Switcher, you can swipe through with three fingers, and remove a tab by swiping up with three fingers.
+You can exit to the home screen by placing your finger at the bottom and moving it up until you hear the beep or feel the screen vibrate slightly.

 The control centre can be accessed in a similar fashion, by placing a finger at the top of the screen.
 Listen for the starter tone and then slowly bring the finger down.
 Stop when you hear the next beep or feel a sensation.